Women's rights in Saudi Arabia: Sexual violence and trafficking

 According to Human Rights Watch, one of the rapists filmed the assault with his mobile phone, but the judges refused to allow it as evidence.
 The victim told ABC News that her brother tried to kill her after the attack.
 The case attracted international attention: the United Nations criticized social attitudes and the system of male guardianship, both of which deter women from reporting crimes.
 The UN report argued that women are prevented from escaping abusive environments because of their lack of legal and economic independence.
 They are further oppressed, according to the UN, by practices surrounding divorce and child custody, the absence of laws criminalizing violence against women, and inconsistencies in the application of laws and procedures.
 The case prompted Egyptian-American journalist Mona Eltahawy to comment, "What kind of God would punish a woman for rape?
 That is a question that Muslims must ask of Saudi Arabia because unless we challenge the determinedly anti-women teachings of Islam in Saudi Arabia, that Kingdom will always get a free pass."
 In December 2007, King Abdullah pardoned the victim, but he did not agree that the judge had erred.

 In 2009, the Saudi Gazette reported that a 23-year-old unmarried woman was sentenced to one year in prison and 100 lashes for adultery for taking a ride from a male stranger.
 She said she had been gang-raped, became pregnant, and tried unsuccessfully to abort the fetus.
 The flogging was postponed until after the delivery.

-Many Saudi women's rights activists were arrested in the crackdown of May 15, 2018, and have been subjected to sexual violence and torture in prison.
-Currently, 13 women's rights activists are on trial and five of them are still in detention for defending women's rights.
+Many Saudi women's rights activists were arrested during a crackdown on May 15, 2018, and have been subjected to sexual violence and torture in prison.
+Currently, 13 women's rights activists are on trial, and five of them are still in detention for defending women's rights.